 One critical way to improve energy efficiency is through the use of “demand side management” (DSM) programs.
 The value of DSM has been proven; for example, over the past 20 years, DSM programs in California have helped to avoid the need to build an additional 20 new power plants.

 DSM involves utility-sponsored programs providing incentives to customers to afford and use energy efficient technologies.
-Such technologies include: residential appliances and air conditioners; commercial lighting, heating and cooling; and industrial equipment.
+Such technologies include: residential appliances and air conditioners; commercial lighting, heating and cooling; and industrial motors.

 With the strong support of California officials, and building on the experience gained by utilities in California and elsewhere in the US, the Alliance is well-placed to work cooperatively with Chinese officials to develop successful DSM programs.
 In fact, the State of California has entered into a cooperative agreement with its sister province (Jiangsu) related to energy efficiency, with the Alliance as an implementing partner.

 Commissioners from the California Public Utilities Commission and the California Energy Commission have joined other leading experts as members of the Alliance Leadership Council.
-Furthermore, all three investor-owned utilities in California have supported the Alliance in order to help share their experience with China.
+Furthermore, all three investor-owned utilities in California have joined the Alliance in order to help share their experience with China.
 In particular, PG&E; has worked closely with the Alliance, sharing DSM policies and programs, sending experts to China, and hosting visiting Chinese delegations.

 The work of the Alliance is recognized by leaders in both China and the US (and elsewhere) as providing an extremely valuable contribution to the twin goals of reducing energy demand and improving the global environment.
 Therefore, key officials from relevant sectors in the US and China have agreed to participate in the Alliance Leadership Council (including Chinese governmental leaders with the influence and authority to implement the necessary changes in laws and regulations).